First project with VideoCAD, step by step

 It is recommended to avoid overload of the project with details that have no influence on the design decisions.
 For beautiful images you will be able to add details during the final design of the project.
 For comfortable work with complex plans, it is recommended to move unnecessary details to separate layers, which you can turn on and off.
 See more: Program speed and system requirements

-Open the 3D Video window by the
+3D Video window

 If you move the mouse cursor over the 3D Video window with the left mouse button pressed, the camera will change direction following the cursor.

-Open the Pixel density box by the
+Open the Pixel density box by the button in the center of top row of the Toolbar.

 If you move the mouse cursor over the images, then the expanded image under the cursor will appear at the top of the box.
 Clicking on the image opens The Table of Images.